Kanakgiri/Coffee-Shop-Sales/README.md

 - Total sales across all three stores from January to June is $698,812.

 4. How do sales vary across different store locations?
-- Sales and Footfall remains same across all store locations.
+- Sales and Footfall remain same across all store locations.

 5. what is the average price/order per person?
 - Average price/order per person is $4.69.